moooninjune/Cisco-Pkt-Tracer/README.md

 // to delete a file from directory delete myfile.txt
 ```
+---
 ### 3) ACL:
-ACL is a set of IOS commands applied to a router’s interface and used to **filter packets** based on the information found in the packet header.

-**There are two types of ACL:**
+ACL is a set of IOS commands applied to a router’s interface and used to **filter packets** based on the information found in the packet header. **There are two types of ACL:**

 - **Standard ACL** uses the source IP address of the packet to control whether a packet is permitted or denied.

 - **Extended ACL** allows the router to filter the packets based on the source and/or destination IP addresses.

-**We will cover Standard ACL**:
+### We will cover Standard ACL only:

 1) **Numbered Standard ACL:**
 ```c